bundled-es-modules/fela/README.md

 # fela

-This is a mirror of [fela](https://www.npmjs.com/package/fela) for bower, bundled and exposed as ES module.
+This is a mirror of [fela](https://www.npmjs.com/package/fela), bundled and exposed as ES module.

 ## Install

 ```
+npm install @bundled-es-modules/fela
 bower install bundled-es-modules/fela
 ```